SOP-MINI/sop-site/content/sop1/lab/l2/_index.en.md

 short (assignment, variable increment, etc.) and all logic should remain in the main code.

-The memset function is sometimes necessary and usually useful when initializing structures whose full layout is not completely known to us.
-In this case, POSIX explicitly states that the sigaction structure may contain more fields than required by the standard.
-In such a situation, these additional fields—whose values we would not set (here we zero them using memset)—may cause different behavior on different systems, or even different behavior between program runs.
+The `memset` function is sometimes necessary and usually useful when initializing structures whose full layout is not completely known to us.
+In this case, POSIX explicitly states that the `sigaction` structure may contain more fields than required by the standard.
+In such a situation, these additional fields—whose values we would not set (here we zero them using `memset`) - may cause different behavior on different systems, or even different behavior between program runs.

-Note that handling `SIGCHLD` in a loop is almost identical to the previous loop.

 Can more than one child process be terminated when handling the `SIGCHLD` signal?
-{{< details "Answer" >}} Yes, signals may coalesce; a child may terminate during the handling of `SIGCHLD`. {{< /details >}}
+{{< details "Answer" >}} Yes, signals may coalesce; a child may terminate during the handling of `SIGCHLD`.
+Hence the loop in the handler function. {{< /details >}}

 Can we expect no terminated child during `SIGCHLD` handling?
 Look at the end of main.
 {{< details "Answer" >}} Yes, the final `wait` in main may "steal" waiting zombies, i.e., `wait` may execute before the handler. {{< /details >}}

-Remember the possible CONFLICT between `sleep` and `alarm` - according to POSIX, `sleep` may internally use `SIGALRM` and signals cannot be nested.
+Remember the possible **CONFLICT** between `sleep` and `alarm` - according to POSIX, `sleep` may internally use `SIGALRM` and signals cannot be nested.
 Therefore code waiting for an alarm never uses `sleep` instead, you can use `nanosleep` like in the code above.